vaishnavideshpandeindexnine/track_cyber/README.md

 - Displays specific download links and package details based on the detected platform.
 - Provides separate download buttons for macOS (Intel) and macOS (Apple Silicon).
 - User-friendly interface with a responsive design for mobile, tablet, and desktop devices.
+- Displays a QR code for mobile devices (iOS/Android) to ease the installation process.

 ## Technologies Used